 The Ian Fowler Oval, outside Centre Avenir Center, is a lovely new outdoor ice surface available daily 10 am to 10 pm from December until March, weather permitting.

 There are also community playgrounds that have rinks each winter.
 They are applied for and maintained by volunteers with the support of the City Of Moncton.
-There is now a master list available online, including the guidelines and maintenance.

 - Brentwood Park – 150 Brentwood Drive

 - Fairview Knoll Park – 111 Fairview Knoll Drive